neumino/neumino.github.io/movies.md

-### The Greatest Showman
+### Pitch Perfect 3
-*Released on 2017-12-20, vote average 8*
+*Released on 2017-12-21, vote average 6.2*

-The story of American showman P.T.
-Barnum, founder of the circus that became the famous traveling Ringling Bros. and Barnum &amp; Bailey Circus.
+After the highs of winning the world championships, the Bellas find themselves split apart and discovering there aren&#39;t job prospects for making music with your mouth.
+But when they get the chance to reunite for an overseas USO tour, this group of awesome nerds will come together to make some music, and some questionable decisions, one last time.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/jr9QtXwC9vc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/qZkuyLsN3gM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>